radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/naming-context-commands.md

 T chisommand creates a persistent cache for a root naming context in the RadiantOne namespace.
 In multi-node clusters, this command must be executed on the RadiantOne leader node.
 For information on determining the RadiantOne leader, refer to the RadiantOne System Administration Guide.

+>[!note]
->**Note – Use the [configure-real-time-pcache-sync-topology](real-time-persistent-cache-refresh-commands#configure-real-time-pcache-sync-topology) command to configure a real-time refresh.
+>Use the [configure-real-time-pcache-sync-topology](real-time-persistent-cache-refresh-commands#configure-real-time-pcache-sync-topology) command to configure a real-time refresh.

 **Usage:**
 <br>`create-pcache -namingcontext <namingcontext> [-autorefresh] [-indexattr <indexattr>] [-instance <instance>]`